timholy/Revise.jl/docs/src/debugging.md

 # Debugging Revise

+## Handling errors

+Revise attempts to make error reports mimic Julia's own stacktraces, and as a consequence it has to prevent stacktraces from containing lots of lines pointing to Revise's own code.
+If you're trying to debug a Revise error, you'd probably prefer to see the entire stacktrace.
+You can uncomment the obvious commented-out line in [`Revise.trim_toplevel!`](@ref).

 ## The logging framework

 If Revise isn't behaving the way you expect it to, it can be useful to examine the